rlucente-se-jboss/bootc-pxe-server/README.md

     podman tag $CONTAINER_REPO:v1 $CONTAINER_REPO:prod
     podman push $CONTAINER_REPO:prod

-# create a kickstart for the bootable container image
 generate the kickstart file to be served by the tftp server for the PXE boot

     ./gen-ks.sh